 We tend to be like the three cars.
 We’re almost the same with slight variations, which will not be enough to attract a reader.
 Your memoir is just interesting snippets that you thought might appeal to a reader without a unifying theme.
 Those stories need to be part of a greater whole and provide meaningful truths, and that’s where the unifying theme comes in.

 Themes are the underlying structure of your memoir.
 Some people isolate their theme by asking questions like:

-- Where is the commonality in my story that will resonate for others?
+3. Where is the commonality in my story that will resonate with others?

-- Is my experience unique enough to be interesting, but universal enough to relate?
+4. Is my experience unique enough to be interesting but universal enough to relate?

 Answering those questions help you decide on your theme.
 What are some wide-ranging, universally appealing themes?

 - Caring for the Environment